 Museum of Contemporary Art, purchased 2013

 Seven Sisters was made by seven women of the Tjanpi Desert Weavers collective during a weaving bush camp.
+The work was commissioned by the Museum of Contemporary Art Australia in association with the exhibition string theory: focus on contemporary Australian art (2013).
 Led by Ilawanti Ungutjuru Ken, who decided who would make which sister, they coiled and bound grass, raffia, fencing wire, feathers and wool into figures that are part-tree, part-woman.
 Their sculptures manifest the story of the seven sisters, an important songline in the Central and Western deserts.
 In this story, the seven sisters of the Pleiades star cluster are chased by a man, the morning star, who is pursuing the eldest sister.
 But he is of the wrong skin group, so she is protected from him by her younger sisters.

 In Central Australia, where these woven sculptures were made, the Pleiades star cluster rises soon after sunset and keeps a low trajectory on the horizon.
 This proximity between sky and earth is reflected in the Tjanpi Desert Weavers’ work, which are made from native grasses (tjanpi) and materials found in the desert to create forms which appear both rooted in the red soil and reaching for the heavens.